 The patient flow approach defines a hospital's market as the collection of ZIP Codes that send a nontrivial amount of patients to the hospital, and that collectively account for 75%, 90%, or 95% of a hospital's discharges.
 For each patient ZIP Code, we first obtained the number of unique hospitals that served that ZIP Code and then ranked these hospitals in descending order of discharges in that ZIP Code.
 Next, we aggregated the discharges of hospitals until 75% (or 90% or 95%) of the ZIP Code's discharges were captured.
 The corresponding number of hospitals needed to achieve this level was the market structure measure for the ZIP Code.
 Third, for each hospital, we calculated the proportion of this hospital's discharges that came from each ZIP Code.
-That hospital's measure was the sum of ZIP-level measures weighted by the proportion of the hospital's discharges.
+That hospital's measure was the sum of ZIP-level measures weighted by the proportion of the hospital's discharges to that ZIP Code.
+HHI did not vary materially by 75%, 90%, or 95% of a hospital's discharges.
 Therefore, although we report separate measures for N, we only report one HHI measure.